voryx/PgAsync/README.md

 ```
 It will start all of them almost simultaneously (and you will begin receiving rows on
 all 3 before any of them have completed).
 This can be great if you want to run
-3 queries at the same time, but it you have some queries that need information
+3 queries at the same time, but if you have some queries that need information
 that was modified by other statements, this can cause a race condition:
 ```php
 $client->query("INSERT INTO invoices(inv_no, customer_id, amount) VALUES('1234A', 1, 35.75)")->subscribe(...);